Arkniem/SpliceScout/README.md

-SpliceScout automates a workflow that's otherwise done by hand: scrape GEO for a query, pull per-sample structured metadata (cell line / treatment compound / read counts) and the library-prep protocol from SRA, AI-clean the messy free text (canonical drug names, recovered cell lines, drug-treated vs not), filter to splicing-amenable library preps, and emit the tables.
+SpliceScout automates a workflow that's otherwise done by hand: scrape GEO for a query, pull per-sample structured metadata (cell line / treatment compound / read counts) and the library-prep protocol from SRA, AI-clean the messy free text (canonical drug names, recovered cell lines, drug-treated vs not), filter to library preps appropriate for the chosen **analysis module**, and emit the tables.
 It then "deep-dives" the most promising cell line into the exact SRA Run Selector metadata and a flat `SraAccList.txt` ready for `prefetch`.

+With the **Bulk RNA-seq (STAR)** module + an autonomous cluster, it goes all the way: download the reads, then **automatically STAR-align them to BAMs** on the cluster — and because that chain lives entirely on the cluster, you can close SpliceScout afterward (downloads can take days).
+The analysis module is a pluggable concept: it drives both the library-prep filter and the downstream aligner, so more assays (single-cell, etc.) can be added later.

 It's a single self-contained program with a local web UI (pure-Python stdlib HTTP server + inline browser JS) and an equivalent command-line interface.
 No Node.js, no web framework, no database.